-This tomato peach burrata salad features all of the best seasonal produce in the best sweet and savory side dish.
+This tomato peach burrata salad features all of the best summer produce in a delicious sweet and savory side dish.
 There's no cooking required, which means this summery salad can be on your table in less than 15 minutes.

-There's nothing better than cooking with seasonal ingredients and this recipe is the epitome of a summer salad because it features some of the best including sweet peaches, tomatoes and fresh basil.
+There's nothing better than cooking with seasonal ingredients.
+The best way to get plenty of sweet summer fruits and vegetables into your dishes is through a good salad.
+This recipe is the epitome of a summer salad because it features main ingredients like sweet peaches, juicy tomatoes, and fresh basil.

 Why You'll Love this Peach Burrata Salad

-We stopped by a farm stand last weekend and I was so inspired by all the produce.
+We stopped by a farm stand last weekend and I was so inspired by all the juicy fruits and fresh tomatoes.
 I knew I had to make this peach burrata salad recipe.
-It's the fancier, more sophisticated cousin of the caprese salad, but with no more extra work.
+It's the fancier, more sophisticated cousin of the classic Caprese salad, without the extra work.

 What is Burrata?